nystudio107/craft-seomatic/README.md

 Because XML sitemaps can be quite time-intensive to generate as the number of entries scales up, SEOmatic creates your sitemaps via a Queue job, and caches the result.
 The cache is automatically broken whenever something in that sitemap is changed, and a new Queue job is created to regenerate it.

+If `runQueueAutomatically` is set to `false` in [General Config Settings](https://docs.craftcms.com/v3/config/config-settings.html#runqueueautomatically) the Queue job to create the sitemap will not be run during the http request for the sitemap.
+You'll need to run it manually via whatever means you use to run the Queue.

 Sitemap Indexes are automatically submitted to search engines whenever a new Section, Category Group, or Commerce Product Type is added.

 Section Sitemaps are automatically submitted to search engines whenever a new Element in that Section, Category Group, or Commerce Product Type is added.